 To apply, you'll need to hold, or be eligible for, one of the following:

 - General registration as a Psychologist with the Psychology Board of Australia (AHPRA).

 - Eligiblity for membership with the Australian Association of Social Workers (AASW).

 - Credentialed as a Mental Health Nurse with the Australian College of Mental Health Nurses.

 - Registered as an Occupational Therapist with the Occupational Therapy Board of Australia.

 Successful candidates will be required to undergo pre-employment checks which may include national police checks and misconduct screening.
-You will also need to possess a current driver's licence.

 Aboriginal and/or Torres Strait Islander people are strongly encouraged to apply.